Bianca Andreescu opts out, leaving U.S. Open without defending men’s, women’s champions

 That group includes women’s No. 1 Ashleigh Barty, a 24-year-old Australian who said last month that there were “still significant risks involved due to Covid-19 and I don’t feel comfortable putting my team and I in that position.”

-2004 U.S. Open champion Svetlana Kuznetsova, the WTA’s No. 32 player, withdrew on Monday because of the coronavirus, as did 31st-ranked Barbora Strycova.
+The 2004 U.S. Open champion Svetlana Kuznetsova, the WTA’s No. 32 player, withdrew Monday because of the coronavirus, as did 31st-ranked Barbora Strycova.

 Stan Wawrinka, a three-time major champ who won the U.S. Open in 2016, said recently that he “did not want to go to the United States under these conditions.”

 The 38-year-old Williams, who needs one more Grand Slam singles title to tie Margaret Court’s record of 24, confirmed in June that she plans to play in the U.S. Open.
-21-year-old American Sofia Kenin, who won the Australian Open earlier this year for her first major, is also expected to compete in New York.
+American Sofia Kenin, a 21-year-old who won the Australian Open earlier this year for her first major, is also expected to compete in New York.

 “I want to express my appreciation to the USTA and the WTA for all of their efforts in making the event happen,” Andreescu said Thursday.
 “I look forward to joining my competitors back on court soon.”